ebonnal/streamable/README.md

 # 📒 ***Operations***

 ## `.map`
-Defines the application of a function on parent elements.
+Defines the application of a function on elements.
 ```python
 integer_strings: Stream[str] = integers.map(str)
 ```